4xTime/Cpp/FDsprite/README.md

 - `void change_sprite_between(int from, int to, int cycle, Tick& tick)`: Changes the sprite between specified indices based on a cycle duration managed by a `Tick` object.
 - `void set_pos(float x, float y, int direction = 0)`: Sets the position of all sprites to the provided x and y coordinates, with an optional direction parameter.
 - `sf::Vector2f get_curr_pos()`: Retrieves the current position of the first sprite.
+- `change_sprite_between_while_set_pos(int from,int to,int cycle,Tick& tick,float x, float y, int direction = 0)`:sets the position of sprites to a given coordinate (x, y) and, simultaneously, changes the displayed sprite between specified indices (from to to) based on a cycle managed by a Tick object.
+If the starting sprite index (from) changes, it resets the cycle for smooth transition between sprites.
+Finally, it updates the current sprite index to reflect the change in the displayed sprite.
 ## Example Usage

 Here's an example demonstrating how to use these classes: